RESOStandards/reso-certification-help/docs/recipients.md

 <br />

 ## Performance Metrics

 Performance is measured on:

-* **Average Payload Size** - Indicates how much data was retrieved when sampling the resource selected in the Resources dropdown, with "All" representing the average across all resources found.
-Measured in megabytes (MB).
+- **Average Payload Size:**  Measured in megabytes (MB), this indicates how much data was retrieved when sampling the resource selected in the **Resources** dropdown, with **All** representing the average across all resources found.
-* **Average Response Time** - Indicates how long, on average, a request to the given server took to complete, measured in seconds (s).
+- **Average Response Time:**  Measured in seconds (s), this indicates how long, on average, a request to the given server took to complete.
-* **Average Throughput** - Indicates the payload size divided by response time.
+- **Average Throughput:**  Measured in megabytes per second (MB/s), this indicates the payload size divided by response time.
 Similar to an Internet speed test, this metric shows how quickly consumers might expect to retrieve data from the given server.
-Measured in megabytes per second (MB/s).
-* **Estimated Seconds per 1,000 Records** - Indicates the estimated time it takes to retrieve 1,000 records from the server.
-Shows for the specific provider and the industry average.
+- **Estimated Seconds per 1,000 Records:** Displayed for the specific provider and by industry average, this indicates the estimated time it takes to retrieve 1,000 records from the server.

-**N/A** - Indicates that the given recipient has not completed Data Dictionary availability testing yet.
+**N/A:** This indicates that the given recipient has not completed Data Dictionary availability testing yet.

-Please contact RESO at certification@reso.org if you have any questions about interpreting reports.
+Contact analytics@reso.org with further questions about interpreting reports.

 <br />